Kyle Atwood is a published horror author who plays too many video games and watches too many horror movies to be of sound mind.

 Read More From Reelrundown

 The simple premise of Maniac Cop cannot suck.
 Maniac Cop had a powerhouse team that was spearheaded by The Chin himself and made for one of the best slasher movies of all time.

-Maniac Cop sees Bruce Campbell playing a wrongfully accused cop dead set on clearing his name all while a crazed cop is killing innocent people.
-Eventually, Bruce's character dives deep enough into his investigation to discover a darker conspiracy in the police department itself.
+Maniac Cop sees Campbell playing a wrongfully accused cop dead set on clearing his name all while a crazed cop is killing innocent people.
+Eventually, Campbell's character dives deep enough into his investigation to discover a darker conspiracy in the police department itself.

 This film is so good because, unlike other slasher movies, it isn't at all concerned with racking up a high body count.
 Maniac Cop serves as a commentary on society and exploring the case of police corruption.

 Also unlike other slasher films, Maniac Cop spawned sequels that weren't significantly worse than the originals, some could even argue that they were better than the original.